 Primary Health Conditions of the English Springer Spaniel

 This breed of dogs is one that can develop a hereditary condition known as phosphofructokinase deficiency, or PFK.
 In this condition, the cells cannot metabolize sugar into energy the dog can use, and the Spaniel will become weak and sluggish, and may appear jaundiced.
 Since affected dogs will always pass on the condition to their puppies, all dogs of this breed should be tested before breeding.
 Other hereditary diseases of the breed include hip dysplasia, an instability in the hip joints; and progressive retinal atrophy, a degeneration of the retina resulting in sight loss.
 The first is treatable by surgery while the second has no cure.
 Careful breeding is necessary.

 Secondary Health Conditions of the English Springer Spaniel

 As with many dogs with long, floppy ears, the English Springer Spaniel is prone to ear infections, whether by bacteria, mites, or yeasts.
 The shape of the ear prevents air circulation and provides a warm, moist environment ideal for infection.
-Weekly cleaning is indicated in this breed.
+Weekly cleaning is indicated in this breed, and if an infection occurs, antibiotics like mometamax can help.
 An extremely rare condition known as rage syndrome has been observed in show lines of the English Springer Spaniel.
 With this condition, the dog can suddenly attack, often without provocation of any kind.
 The rage is short lived and afterward the dog appears not to remember its behavior.
 Treatment is experimental and appears to be highly dependent on the individual dog.

 English Springer Spaniel Exercise and Walking Needs